anon8675309/qubes-doc/external/troubleshooting/install-nvidia-driver.md

 ## Manual installation

-This process is quite complicated: First - download the source from nvidia.com site.
+This process is quite complicated: First - download the source [from  site](https://www.nvidia.com/Download/index.aspx).
 Here "NVIDIA-Linux-x86\_64-260.19.44.run" is used.
 Copy it to dom0.
 Every next step is done in dom0.

 See [this page](/doc/copy-to-dom0/) for instructions on how to transfer files to Dom0 (where there is normally no networking).